ifyyegwim/MERN-STACK-IMPLEMENTATION/README.md

      npx create-react-app client

 This will create a new folder in your Todo directory called client, where you will add all the react code.

+**Running a React app**

 Before testing the react app, there are some dependencies that need to be installed.

 *Install concurrently.
 It is used to run more than one command simultaneously from the same terminal window.*